everetthowe/hyperelliptic/README.md

     L := hyperelliptic3(GF(q));

 to get a similar list of hyperelliptic curves of genus 3.
 Both program files have to be loaded, because  Hyperelliptic3.magma uses functions defined in Hyperelliptic2.magma.
+Similarly for Hyperelliptic4.magma.

 There are many flags and optional variables that are explained in the comments at the beginning of the files.
 The most important thing to know is that you can prevent the functions from returning values, and instead have them print the values they calculate to standard out or to a file.
-When this is done, the memory requirements of the program are *O*(*q*) for Hyperelliptic2.magma and *O*(*q*<sup>2</sup>) for Hyperelliptic3.magma.
-Both programs run in time quasilinear in the size of their (printed or returned) output.
+When this is done, the memory requirements of the program are *O*(*q*) for Hyperelliptic2.magma, *O*(*q*<sup>2</sup>) for Hyperelliptic3.magma, and *O*(*q*<sup>3</sup>) for Hyperelliptic4.magma.
+All three programs run in time quasilinear in the size of their (printed or returned) output.